confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-field.md

     EMIT CHANGES;
 ```

 Now compare the timestamps again.
-This time, notice that `ROWTIME` has been set to the same value as `ts`. ksqlDB is now using event-time.
+This time, notice that `ROWTIME` has been set to the same value as `ts`. `s2` is now using event-time.

 ```sql
 SELECT k,